 If you own a rangefinder, you need a 50mm lens, and your goal in life is to spend as little as possible on absolutely everything, this lens is a keeper.
 That is not my situation.
 Frankly, I don’t even think that hypothetical rangefinder owner even exists in 2020.
 If you are shooting film, you have the disposable income to spend on film so you can probably afford more than a kit lens.
 If you are shooting a digital Leica, you have disposable income.
 I guess it is possible that you stole your digital Leica and now you need a super inexpensive lens, but this website is not for Leica thieves.
 I choose to ignore you.

 It is hard to justify taking the time to sell a lens that is this inexpensive so it will remain on my shelf.
 The question you should be asking is whether I will take it off the shelf and use it in the future.
 To learn more about which lenses I kept and which lenses I sold, learn from my experience, and to support this site, please check out my Leica Lenses for Normal People:The Recommended Lists.
-Access will cost you about 2 cups of coffee but access will likely save you hundreds of dollars in time and headaches.
-Your support is also hugely appreciated.

 The following shows the difference between wide open and stopped down.